List of Monster High characters: Clawdeen Wolf

 Clawdeen Wolf (voiced by Salli Saffioti in most projects, Gabrielle Neveah Green in the 2022 TV series, portrayed by Miia Harris in the live-action films) is the Brooklyn-accented African-American 15-year-old daughter of a werewolf.
-In the live-action film, she is the daughter of a human named Apollo and a werewolf named Selena, but only her father is still around (which Harris compares to her own biracial identity on the DVD supplements).
-She is portrayed as a brown-skinned werewolf with brown curly hair and pierced ears.
+In the live-action film, she is the daughter of a human named Apollo and a werewolf named Selena, but only her father is still around.
 Two of her siblings, Clawd and Howleen, study alongside her at Monster High, while her older sister Clawdia has graduated.

 Clawdeen aspires to become a fashion designer in Scaris.
-She primarily dresses in purples and yellows.
-Her classic outfit consists of a leopard-print top, a leather jacket, and a purple miniskirt paired with matching stockings and grey platform boots.

-Being a werewolf, she possesses immense strength and speed, especially during the full moon, but this also makes her prone to bad moods and fiery tempers.
+As a werewolf, she possesses immense strength and speed, especially during the full moon, but this also makes her prone to bad moods and fiery tempers.
 She also has a purple pet kitten named Crescent.

 In the 2022 reboot, Clawdeen is the Afro-Latina daughter of a werewolf mother and a human father.
 Before learning her werewolf heritage, she spent most of her life in the human world, where she always had an interest in monsters.
 On her fifteenth birthday, she was gifted a necklace by her father, and with its guidance, she stumbled upon Monster High.
-Clawdeen later discovers that her necklace is the magical moonclaw talisman which gives her incredible strength, speed, and the ability to transform from a werewolf to a human and vice versa at will.
+Clawdeen later discovers that her necklace is a magical moonclaw talisman which gives her increased strength, speed, and the ability to transform at will.
 Throughout the first season, she aims to find her mother Selena, who had disappeared many years ago into another dimension called Beheme; she eventually achieves this in the season finale, and becomes the new leader of the werebeasts.

 In the live-action films, Clawdeen spent her life hiding in the human world but is forced to flee after being exposed as half-werewolf. and spends much of the first film in fear of being discovered as half human, as they are unwelcome at Monster High, which accepts only those with "true monster hearts".
 In the sequel, Clawdeen is more confident and popular, and becomes student representative, beating her opponent Toralei Stripe.